 The presentation of ratings requires a definition of default.
 The definition of CRAs is basically based on the definition of default adopted by the Basel Committee on Banking Supervision.
 A bank is deemed to be in default if it is highly probable that it will not be able to meet its contractual payment obligations for financial instruments in full and on time or if it is forced to defer them due to specific regulatory requirements (e.g. if the state financial supervisory authority imposes a moratorium).
 In accordance with the definition of the CRA, the promise or granting of support measures - for example through state guarantees, guarantor liability, institutional liability or letters of comfort - is not considered default.
-Even a voluntary or contractual waiver of payments, which may in some circumstances be voluntary or contractual, is not considered default.
+Even a voluntary or contractual, is not considered default.
 With regard to the intrinsic financial strength or the "stand-alone" rating of a bank, it should be noted that a rating downgrade of the bank may occur in this context in the context of the qualitative analysis.
 This should be seen against the background that external support measures for liquidity supply, in particular, can only be provided for a limited period of time.

-The CRA differentiates between long-term and short-term issuer ratings, which are presented in two different rating scales.
+In the CRA, a distinction is made between long-term and short-term issuer ratings, which are presented in two different rating scales.
 The main distinction between long-term and short-term ratings, mainly with regard to liquidity, is the maturity of the individual categories of financial instruments used by a bank as assets or as refinancing sources in the context of maturity transformations.